Psylar87/Psylar87.github.io/_posts/CSS/2024-01-16-css-layouts.markdown

 <hr>
 <br>

-<h3><strong>CSS Grid:</strong></h3>
+**<h3>CSS Grid:</h3>**

-<b>Purpose:</b> CSS Grid is a two-dimensional layout system that allows you to create grid-based layouts.
+**Purpose:** CSS Grid is a two-dimensional layout system that allows you to create grid-based layouts.
 It's ideal for both rows and columns and offers precise control over the placement and sizing of items within the grid.

 <b>Container Properties:</b>
 ```display: grid;``` This property is applied to the container, turning it into a grid container.